FrancescoCrino/ConnectedBusMonitor/Concept.md

 4. Salubrity and Safety

-The project connects to Open Impact in the area of Urban regeneration through sustainable mobility.
-It aims to provide incentives for the use of public transport as a reliable and affordable means of sustainable mobility oriented at reducing emissions and congestion in urban areas without restrictions on the engine type of the surface transport units.
+The project connects to Open Impact in the area of Urban Regeneration through sustainable mobility.
+It aims to provide incentives to use public transport and consider it a reliable and affordable means of sustainable mobility it is oriented at reducing emissions, congestion and occupation of parking spaces in urban areas.
+The proposed solution does not impose constraints on the transport units' engine type, thereby guaranteeing feasibility and viability in short terms in the perspective of a transition towards the wide use of zero emission vehicles.

  The European Union Council of Ministers of Transport defines sustainable mobility as a service that

 1. allows the basic access and development needs of individuals, companies and societies to be met safely and in a manner consistent